 23D.
 Process for conducting Referenda

-The Association must hold two referenda each year, one per Semester.
+The Association must hold at least two referenda each year, and at least one per Semester.
 Members of the Association may submit questions over a two-week submission period.

 23E.
 Questions from the Association Members

-Questions will be submitted to the Student Engagement Officer.
-The Student Engagement Officer must seek legal advice within five working days, where practicable, of the end of the submissions period.
+Questions will be submitted to the Engagement Vice-President.
+The Engagement Vice-President must seek legal advice within five working days, where practicable, of the end of the submissions period.
 Once legal advice has been received, questions are determined by the Executive to be binding, non-binding or disqualified, in accordance with Rules 23F and 23G.
 A written explanation must be provided for the reason associated with each decision.

 23F.
 The Executive may disqualify questions: